robwarm/gpaw-symm/doc/tutorials/hubbardu/hubbardu.rst

 different ways.
-The two main branches are the one introduced by Liechtenstein et al. [Liechtenstein]_, in which U and J enter as independent corrections in the calculations, and the one proposed by Anasimov et al. [Anasimov]_, where only a single effective `U_\text{eff} = U-J` parameter accounts for the Coulomb interaction, neglecting thereby any higher multi-polar terms.
+The two main branches are the one introduced by Liechtenstein et al. [Liechtenstein]_, in which U and J enter as independent corrections in the calculations, and the one proposed by Anasimov et al. [Dudarev]_, where only a single effective `U_\text{eff} = U-J` parameter accounts for the Coulomb interaction, neglecting thereby any higher multi-polar terms.
 The latter is the one implemented in GPAW.
 Thus, the DFT+U totally energy in GPAW is: